knighttower/adaptive.js/README.md

 # Adaptive.js: Enhancing Layout Adaptability Beyond CSS, Navigating the Complexities of Modern Web Development

-So what's the story or why even today?
+So what's the story or even why today?
 In many projects, even when trying to stick to the philosophy of using mostly CSS utility classes and media queries to create responsive and adaptive layouts, CSS sometimes falls short in some areas, and that's why some JS is needed to help along those bumps.
-For instance, moving elements from one location to another is not possible with CSS (only if the element belongs directly to the same parent and is a flex (flex order)).
-In cases like that, where an element has to move that far, Adaptive.js has a "teleport" feature that will move any element to specific targets at the specified Media query breakdown.
-Thus helping the layout not just being responsive but also adapting to the desired necessities.

-Furthermore, Adaptive.js helps with adding (or removing) already existing classes, adding inline "style",  teleporting and even adding specific JS functions that will execute at a very specific screen size or media query.

 But wait! what are those limitations you speak of! kind sir...

 The short version.. is edge cases, class management and hierarchy, operations that are not currently part of CSS (teleporting, adding inline style on the fly, adding/removing classes, execute JS code at specific breakpoinst, etc)

+For instance, moving elements from one location to another is not possible with CSS (only if the element belongs directly to the same parent and is a flex item (flex order)).
+In cases like that, where an element has to move that far, that's when Adaptive.js has a "teleport" feature that will move any element to specific targets at the specified Media query breakdown.
+Thus helping the layout not just being responsive but also adapting to the desired necessities.
+But that's not all Adaptive.js can help with, it can dynamically add and remove classes at different Media Breakdowns, or even to add 'inline' styles so that small tweaks are possible without adding endless classes that have only a single-one-time use.

+Furthermore, Adaptive.js can add specific JS functions that will execute at a very specific screen size or media query, that is extremely helpful if you have JS functionality that should only execute at a very specific size or device!

 Adaptive.js is not a CSS media query replacement nor should be the primary handler of responsive or adaptive applications (CSS should do most of it).
-On the contrary, it aims to enhance the ability to make layouts "adapt" better to different devices depending on preset or custom media queries via plain JavaScript or integrating with any of the cool frameworks out there (Vue, React, etc) and thus overcomimg the limitations of pure CSS or targeting complex bahaviors and furthermore avoids WET and bloted code so that no JavaScript hacks or media functions need to be written all over, just using Adaptive will do all the magic.
+On the contrary, it aims to enhance the ability to make layouts "adapt" better to different devices depending on preset or custom media queries via plain JavaScript or integrating with any of the cool frameworks out there (Vue, React, etc) and thus overcomimg the limitations of pure CSS or targeting complex bahaviors while avoiding WET and bloted code so that no JavaScript hacks or media functions need to be written all over, just using Adaptive will do all the magic.

 (If you need some reference to understand responsive and adaptive head over here: https://www.geeksforgeeks.org/difference-between-responsive-design-and-adaptive-design/)